AaronPSullivan/wordpress-starter/wp-content/plugins/modern-events-calendar-lite/readme.txt

 https://www.youtube.com/watch?v=GjRVKIwD5jY

-Fortunately, though WordPress doesn’t enable these functions out of the box, there’s a plugin you can use.
+== Best WordPress Event Management Plugin == Fortunately, though WordPress doesn’t enable these functions out of the box, there’s a plugin you can use.
 Modern Events Calendar is an easy way to manage events of all kinds on your WordPress site.
 As the name suggests, the core benefit of Modern Events Calendar is that it lets you create an events calendar that looks pretty great out of the box.
 That latter part is important because some popular event calendar plugins require a lot of custom styling to make them look good, which is tough if you don’t know your way around CSS.

 https://www.youtube.com/watch?v=cnVy2YzDMOk

+== New Designed Beautiful Event View Layouts: == Having 50 event view layouts, Modern Events Calendar, is indisputably the flagship in having so many view layouts among the competitors on the market.
+Yet, this is  not the end since there is all set of new event view layouts designed based on the latest design methods and the fluent design concept all packaged in a new add-on called the Fluent View Layouts.
+This amazing add-on is free for a limited time.
+[Read More](https://webnus.net/modern-events-calendar/addons/fluent-view-layouts/)

+== Covid-19 (Coronavirus) ==
+In MEC 5.2.5 we've prepared 3 very important features to help you during the Covid-19 pandemic.
+You can now display normal labels and the reason for the event's cancelation in shortcodes and the Single Event Page.
+You can also set a url for your locations so your location can act as a URL display for livestreams/webinars.

+There is also a feature that was added in the last update.
+Once you set the status of an event, those changes are reflected in the schema as well so that Google can detect your events' status easier.[Read More](https://webnus.net/modern-events-calendar/covid-19/)

 == 10 Best Event Calendar Plugins and Themes for WordPress 2020 ==
 You can read and compare about the WordPress best event management plugins in our recently published article: [10 Best Event Calendar Plugins for WordPress](https://webnus.net/10-best-event-calendar-plugins-and-themes-for-wordpress).
 We've done a lot of precise explorations to come up with a complete informative article to serve your needs on running an event based website.